Vietnam probes Blackpink concert organiser over South China Sea map

 "Bought two tickets for me and my date.
 Then saw the cow-tongue, and quit.
 I am (a) patriot," Tu Anh Xinh, a Blackpink fan wrote on Facebook.

-(Reporting by Phuong Nguyen, Khanh Vu, Francesco Guarascio in Hanoi; additional reporting by Hyunsu Yim in Seoul; Editing by Kanupriya Kapoor)
+(Reporting by Phuong Nguyen, Khanh Vu, Francesco Guarascio in Hanoi; additional reporting by Hyunsu Yim in Seoul; Editing by Kanupriya Kapoor and Hugh Lawson)

 ((Phuong.Nguyen@thomsonreuters.com; francesco.guarascio@tr.com))